EternalForeigner/Reverso-Night/README.md

 # WARNING

 Please note that I'm not a CSS-pro and that this CSS file is provided as is.
-There may or may be not updates in the near future.
+There may or may not be updates in the future.

-For now, this style only works on [Reverso Context 2](http://context2.reverso.net/) and not on Reverso Context or other Reverso-related websites.
+For now, this style only works on [Reverso Context](http://context.reverso.net/) and not on other Reverso-related websites.
 However, it may change in the future if I'm motivated or if some users want to do it.

 For any bugs or issues, please [create an issue](https://github.com/Spidersouris/Reverso-Night/issues/new).